nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 }
 ```

-### <a name="no6-17">6.17.Code the exceptions processing consistently according to architecture design of the project</a>
+### <a name="no6-17">6.17.Code the exceptions processing consistently according to system design of the project</a>

 Having a consistent exception processing method in the project is important.
-Perform coding consistently in accordance with the architecture design of the project.
+Perform coding consistently in accordance with the system design of the project.

 ### <a name="no6-18">6.18.Loop nesting should be up to double if possible</a>